 Lastly, measure online orders and total customer service requests.
 After Land O’ Lakes launched their Purina ecommerce storefront, they saw a 20% increase in online orders and a 10% decrease in service requests.

 Setting up a B2B storefront is easier and faster than you may think.
-Get online in as few as five weeks with the Salesforce B2B Commerce Quick Start.
+Get online in as few as two weeks with the Salesforce B2B Commerce Quick Start.
 And hear more about how to get online fast in our digital event Up Next in Commerce.